Highlights of the Collection - Take Two

 As important as anybody in the movement, Brower built the Sierra Club into the most impactful environmental organization of the 60+ years.
 Brower is represented in a great many books in the Collection one way or another.
 I chose this book because it is inscribed to musician John Denver.
 [Link]

 By way of cheating - I feel it necessary to note the inclusion of a second edition of Charles Darwin's On the Origin of Species (1860) in the Collection, given that it was among the most influential non-fiction books ever written.
-I'd also like to call out Robin Wall Kimmerer's Braiding Sweetgrass (2013) which, though temporally outside the scope of the Collection, is nevertheless included given its unique profundity.
+I'd also like to call out Robin Wall Kimmerer's Braiding Sweetgrass (2013) which, though temporally outside the scope of the Collection, I nevertheless mention given its unique profundity.

 And FWIW, the authors I struggled most with excluding were Peter Matthiessen, Barry Commoner, Terry Tempest Williams, E.O.
 Wilson, William Vogt, Fairfield Osborn and Alice Hamilton.
 The one I was saddest to leave out is Alice Eastwood (1905), whose story is amongst my favorite on the site.